We’ve all heard about that coveted upsell. What about the potential of a downsell?

 2. Folio Box -> Fine Art Prints Bundle

 At its core, the most essential thing about the Folio Box is the prints themselves - so by going into Fine Art Prints, you are retaining that most essential part alone while still delivering some beautiful photos.
 You still have the option of adding in a box, but it won’t give you as many customization options as the Folio.

 3. Acrylic Print -> Triplex

 A bit of an unconventional move, but it makes lots of sense if considered - Acrylic Prints, a type of wall decoration, could essentially have that core purpose of serving as a decoration fulfilled in the form of a Triplex spread open on a shelf.
 Not to mention, the Triplex now has the option of using an acrylic finish, so you’ll have that covered too.

-There are endless combinations that could also be used, but you probably already get the gist of it.
-It’s still important to tune it to your existing offers, as opposed to creating new ones to fit the purpose of downselling alone.
+Endless combinations could also be used, but you probably already get the gist of it.
+It’s still important to tune it to your existing offers instead of creating new ones to fit the purpose of downselling alone.

 If you haven't registered with us, click the link below and get started today!